 Instruct the editor to modify section 12.3 as indicated:

-12.3 Pre-RSNA security methods
+12.3 Non-RSNA security methods

-12.3.1 Status of Pre-RSNA security methods
+12.3.1 Overview

+Non-RSNA security methods consist of pre-RSNA security mechanisms and TSN security mechanisms.

 Except for Open System authentication, all pre-RSNA security mechanisms are obsolete.
 Support for them might be removed in a later revision of the standard.
+TSN security mechanisms are deprecated and may be obsoleted in a later revision of the standard.

 Open System authentication shall not be used between mesh STAs.